-Pursuant to a recent change in state finance law, \$81.4 million received by the Commonwealth on account of one-time judgments and settlements thus far in fiscal 2012 has been deposited in the Stabilization Fund.
+Pursuant to a recent change in state finance law, \$163.2 million received by the Commonwealth on account of one-time judgments and settlements thus far in fiscal 2012 has been certified by the Attorney General and the Commissioner of Revenue for transfer to the Stabilization Fund.
 See "COMMONWEALTH REVENUES AND EXPENDITURES - Federal and Other Non-Tax Revenues; Settlements and Judgments."